rhettchase/code-301-can-of-books-backend/README.md

 12-11-2023 6:30pm - Implemented Mongoose to the custom server.
 Ensured local Mongo database is running and connected the Mongo database from within the server code.
 Developed `/books` route, using a REST client to hit the route, enabling verification of what the server is returning.
 When a client sends a `GET` to the `/books` route, the server retrieves all of the books from the `books` collection, and return them as JSON in the response object.
 12-12-2023 7:30 pm - Deployed external database `MongoDB Atlas` and server `render`.
 Added a new route and handler function to your server, to respond to `POST` requests to `/books`.(book-creation end point).
 Added a server end point to handle `DELETE` requests to `/books/:id`.
 Verified functioning both on Thunder Client and on front-end.
+12-13-2023 2:00 pm - Updated server code to handle `PUT` requests to a `/book/:id` route.
+User is able to update exisiting book details, and the database wiill return the updated book.

 ## Estimates